Karumi/AndroidAudit/README.md

 * Is the application "debuggable" value disabled in the release build?

+* Is your security provider up to date?

+* Are you using SafetyNet?

+* Have you got security tests?

+* Do you track/block rooted devices?

+* Are you signing your app with the v2 signing key?

+* Do you restrict your HTTP client to cipher suites that support perfect forward secrecy?

+* Are you scanning your app for known vulnerabilities?

 **Push Notifications:**

 Push is a great mechanism to keep our users informed about relevant content at any time, but it is a more complex problem that it looks at first glance